clydeatuic/mlab-students/README.md

   ```console
   $ npm install
   ```
-6. Add you codes in the current directory to the staging area then setup config variables for ```name``` and ```email```.
+6. Add your codes in the current directory to the staging area then setup config variables for ```name``` and ```email```.
 Commit any changes into your local repo then push it to your remote github repository.
   ```console
   $ git add .
   $ git config user.name "your-name"